bonovoxly/containers/README.md

 This project containers various Dockerfiles, docker-compose files, ans ansible-container files.
 It's a collection of environments and tools that I use.

 - `devcontainers` - a Docker container meant to act as a DevOps/cloud infrastructure environment.
-Has multiple DevOps tools, such as AWS CLI, Azure CLI, GCloud, Ansible, Terraform, etc.
+Has multiple DevOps tools, such as AWS CLI, Azure CLI, GCloud, Ansible, Terraform, etc. [End result Docker image can be found here](https://hub.docker.com/r/bcawthra/cloud/).
 - `docker-compose` - a collection of docker-compose files, used for testing.

 # devcontainer build